 Step 4: Reinitialize the master with the data from the resource we just attached in step 3.

 If you destroy the leader - identified with the

 * text next to the unit number in status:

 all TLS pki will be lost.
 No PKI migration occurs outside

 of the units requesting and registering the certificates.

-Important: Mismanaging this configuration will result in locking yourself out of the cluster, and can potentially break existing deployments in very strange ways relating to x509 validation of certificates, which affects both servers and clients.
+Caution: Mismanaging this configuration will result in locking yourself out of the cluster, and can potentially break existing deployments in very strange ways relating to x509 validation of certificates, which affects both servers and clients.

 Restoring from a snapshot on a scaled cluster will result in a broken cluster.
 Etcd performs clustering during unit turn-up, and state is stored in Etcd itself.
 During the snapshot restore phase, a new cluster ID is initialized, and peers are dropped from the snapshot state to enable snapshot restoration.
 Please follow the migration instructions above in the restore action description.Create an Issue Edit this Page